omarryhan/pyfy/README.md

     *Unfortunately Spotify does not have a sandbox API, so we have to test it against the live API<br>
     *The tests will carefully teardown all resources created<br>
     *Integration tests will not be abusive to the API and should only test for successfull integration with minimum API calls<br>
     *OAuth2 flow isn't tested in the tests folder.
-Instead you can test it manually from the examples folder by: `pip install flask pyfy && python examples/oauth.py`<br>
+Instead you can test it manually from the examples folder by running: `pip install flask pyfy && python examples/oauth.py`<br>
+    *Use [the documentation](https://developer.spotify.com/documentation/web-api/reference/) documentiation instead of the [console](https://developer.spotify.com/console/get-album/?id=0sNOF9WDwhWunNAHPD3Baj) for reading the docs, as some console endpoints aren't up to date with the documentation.
+Namely: 1.
+Create User Playlist 2.
+Recommendations<br>

         $ tox